Nick-Ward83/CS5103-Project/README.md

 Big Number Computation-Nicholas Ward

 This project computes problems involving two very large numbers.
-Current computation features include addition and subtraction, as well as adding commas to the result
+Current computation features include addition and subtraction, as well as adding commas to the result. the program also satisfies the use of handling fractions within the computations

 All functions are located within the CS5103.py Python file.
 The tests cases are located in testCases.py Functions include: